 - Select Control Panel -> Administrative Tools -> Services.

-- In Services Window, find Windows update and open it.
+- In the Services Window, find Windows update and open it.

 - Change the Startup type to Disabled